ashlykerkhof/MS2-Project/README.md

 * bug found and fixed where the cards would flip and would disappear once they flipped.
 * bug found where the congratulations message at the end of the game doesn't show up upon completion.
 * bug found, doesn't seem to load the game properly on other browsers..
 Still finding solution.
-* bug found, after reset is pressed once cards flip over and match as soon as another card is flipped it becomes disabled.. finding solution.
+* bug found, after reset is pressed once cards flip over and match as soon as another card is flipped it becomes disabled, solved!
+* bug found, game doesn't seem to work on iphone and safari.. looking for a fix but at the moment i cant find anything.